CraveSmart Emblem CraveSmart

 4. Pour the wet mixture into the dry ingredients and fold until a thick blondie batter forms.

-5. Spread the batter into the lined pan.
+5. Spread the batter evenly into the lined pan.

 6. Add white chocolate chunks or melted Biscoff on top if using.